-Division of responsibilities The Scheme Trustee has ultimate responsibility for decision making on investment matters.
+Division of responsibilities

+The Scheme Trustee has ultimate responsibility for decision making on investment matters.
 In order to ensure that such decisions are taken effectively, the Scheme Trustee uses other bodies either through direct delegation or in an advisory capacity.
+These groups include:

+- Funding and Investment Committee: operating capacity includes but is not limited to; choosing and/or replacing fund managers within each asset class; monitoring and implementation of mandates; and oversight of the day-to-day functions in relation to investment matters with the assistance of the investment adviser. - Investment Managers: responsible for managing their respective investment portfolios and selection of individual securities with regards to their suitability and diversification within given mandates. - Custodian: responsible for the safe keeping of the Scheme's assets. - Investment adviser: responsible for advising on Scheme strategy and strategic allocation of assets; selection and review of the investment managers; monitoring of mandates and governance requirements of the Scheme.

+Each group has a range of responsibilities which have been agreed by the Scheme Trustee.

+Additional Voluntary Contributions (AVCs)

+The Scheme provides a facility for members to pay AVCs to enhance their benefits at retirement.
+Historically, the Trustee appointed Prudential as the Scheme's money purchase AVC provider but since the DC section was established, members have also been able to pay AVCs to the DC Section.

+Direct Investments

-These groups include: Investment Committee Investment Managers Custodian Investment Adviser Scheme Actuary Each group has a range of responsibilities which have been agreed by the Scheme Trustee.
-Additional Voluntary Contributions (AVCs) The Scheme provides a facility for members to pay AVCs to enhance their benefits at retirement.
-The Trustee has chosen Prudential as the Scheme's money purchase AVC provider and the options include an ethical investment fund.
-Direct Investments Assets directly held by the Trustee, including policies of assurance such as AVCs, will be regularly reviewed to ensure that they continue to be appropriate.
-Written advice will be obtained from the Investment Adviser when reviewing, buying or selling direct investments.
+Assets directly held by the Trustee, including policies of assurance such as AVCs, will be regularly reviewed to ensure that they continue to be appropriate.
+Written advice will be obtained from the investment adviser when reviewing, buying or selling direct investments.

 The Trustee will use the criteria set out in the Occupational Pension Schemes (Investment) Regulations 2005 when selecting direct investments.

-The arrangements with asset managers The Trustee regularly monitors the Scheme's investments to consider the extent to which the investment strategy and decisions of the asset managers are aligned with Trustee's policies.
-This includes monitoring the extent to which asset managers: Make decisions based on assessments about medium- to long-term financial performance and non-financial performance of an issuer of debt or equity; and Engage with issuers of debt or equity in order to improve their performance in the medium- to long-term.
-The Trustee is supported in this monitoring activity by its investment consultant.
-The Trustee receives regular reports and verbal updates from the investment consultant on various items including the investment strategy, performance, and longer-term positioning of the portfolio.
+The arrangements with asset managers

+The Trustee regularly monitors the Scheme's investments to consider the extent to which the investment strategy and decisions of the asset managers are aligned with Trustee's policies.
+This includes monitoring the extent to which asset managers:

+- Make decisions based on assessments about medium- to long-term financial performance and non-financial performance of an issuer of debt or equity; and - Engage with issuers of debt or equity in order to improve their performance in the medium- to long-term.

+The Trustee is supported in this monitoring activity by its investment adviser.

+The Trustee receives regular reports and verbal updates from the investment adviser on various items including the investment strategy, performance, and longer-term positioning of the portfolio.
 The Trustee focuses on longer-term performance when considering the ongoing suitability of the investment strategy in relation to the Scheme objectives and assesses the asset managers over 3-year periods.

 The Trustee also receives annual stewardship reports on the monitoring and engagement activities carried out by its asset managers, which supports the Trustee in determining the extent to which the Scheme's engagement policy has been followed throughout the year.